Sutured manifold hierarchies and the Thurston norm: The maw dual graph construction

+\bc Suppose that $M$ is the exterior of a nonsplit link $L\subset S^3$.
+Let $S$ be a taut surface in $M$ such that there is a boundary torus $T$ disjoint from $S$, and call $\ell$ the component of $L$ corresponding to $T$.
+If $[S]$ is not a corner of the Thurston norm on $H_2(M,\partial M;\R)$, then $\ell$ has linking number zero with every other component of $L$ and, for every non-longitudinal slope $\alpha$ on $T$, the surface $S$ remains norm-minimising in $M_T(\alpha)$.
+Moreover, if $M$ is $S_T$-atoroidal, then $S$ is a leaf of a taut foliation of $M_T(\alpha)$ transverse to the core of the filling, for every non-longitudinal slope $\alpha\subset T$. \ec

-Notice that the above is the case when $M$ is the exterior of a nonsplit link, and two components of the link have zero linking number.
+Notice that a surface $S$ as above arises when $M$ is the exterior of a nonsplit link in $S^3$, and two components of the link have zero linking number.
 Indeed, call $\ell_1$ and $\ell_2$ such components.
-Let $S$ be the intersection of a Seifert surface for $\ell_1$ in $S^3$ with the link exterior $M_L$.
+Let $S$ be the intersection of a Seifert surface for $\ell_1$ with the link exterior $M_L$.
 Since $\ell_1$ and $\ell_2$ have zero linking number, $\partial S$ intersects the boundary component $T$ of $M_L$ relative to $\ell_2$ in a family of $k\ge 0$ positively oriented meridians and $k$ negatively oriented meridians.
 After glueing $k$ tubes to $S$ along these meridians, we get a surface $S'$ in $M_L$ homologous to $S$ and disjoint from the boundary torus $T$.